Pros and Cons of Subletting Your Home

 • Becoming a subletter allows you to try out a neighborhood or apartment building before committing to a long-term lease.

 • You can bring on a roommate for a month or two to generate additional income.
-Subletting your apartment gives you the flexibility to bring on a roommate without adding them to your lease.
+Subletting your apartment gives you the flexibility to bring on a roommate, without adding them to your lease.

-The Cons of Subletting
+The Drawbacks of Subletting

 • A bad subletter can cost you money if they don’t pay the rent or if they damage the unit.
-Further, if the subletter breaches the lease agreement, this can lead to not just their eviction but to your eviction.
+Further, if the subletter breaches the lease agreement, this can lead to not just their eviction, but to your eviction.

 How to Sublet an Apartment